 Wifi internet access is also an option all throughout the US.
 However, not all Wifi access is free, and in some places, it can be extremely expensive!

-Good news, when you arrive in America and travel across the country, there is usually free wifi access within the airport terminals.
-Cafes and some restaurants also offer free wifi internet access, Starbucks locations are particularly good for internet access.
+The good news, when you arrive in America and travel across the country, there is usually free wifi access within the airport terminals.
+Cafes and some restaurants also offer free wifi internet access; Starbucks locations are particularly good for internet access.